IVYMWAI/PayStats/README.md

 1.Pandas

-The Pandas library is used to load the dataset from a csv file.
+The Pandas library will be used to load the dataset from a csv file.

 Some functions used when cleaning  data.